 Study of instructional techniques and innovations in reading to include interaction with prominent authorities in the field, miniworkshops, special projects, and supervision in elementary classroom settings.
+Enrollment limited to "AA" students.

 659. Practicum in Reading (3-10).
 Pr., Graduate standing and advanced credits in reading.